Want to make sure your child is fully vaccinated for the holidays? Here is what to know.

 When do you need to get the first dose to be fully vaccinated for the holidays?

-For children in the 5-to-11 age group, there isn’t enough time to start the regimen and be considered fully vaccinated ahead of Thanksgiving, on Nov.
-25, or Hanukkah, which starts on Nov.
-28 — and just enough time for a few others.
+For 5-to-11-year-olds, there isn’t enough time to start the regimen and be considered fully vaccinated ahead of Thanksgiving on Nov.
+25 or Hanukkah, which starts Nov.
+28 — but there’s just enough time for a few other holidays.

 “That gives us a couple of weeks for some holidays to be fully vaccinated,” said Claire Boogaard, director of the covid-19 program at Children’s National Hospital in Washington.

 Families would need to make sure their children get the first shot by Nov.
-19 in order to have time to complete the series by Christmas Eve on Dec.
-24 and Nov.
-21 to be ready by the first day of Kwanzaa, which begins on Dec.
-26. Young kids would need to get their first shots by Nov.
+19 to have time to complete the series by Christmas Eve on Dec.
+24, and they would need it by Nov.
+21 to be ready by the first day of Kwanzaa, which begins Dec.
+26. Young kids would need to get their first shot by Nov.
 26 to have time to complete the regimen for any gatherings on New Year’s Eve.

 Still, health experts stressed the most important thing is to get vaccinated as soon as possible — partial vaccination still offers some protection.